dev-vw/lanecc_teaching-demo/geospatial-r_lesson1.md

 ## Lesson 1 dataset and shared notes

-Before we begin this tutorial, please be sure to finish the following preparatory tasks:
+Before we begin this tutorial, please be sure to complete the following preparatory tasks:

 #### **Step 1:** Download lesson 1 data